Accessing data from the Human Cell Atlas (HCA)

 The data can be provided as either “counts” or counts per million “cpm” as given by the assays argument in the get_single_cell_experiment() function.
 By default, the SingleCellExperiment provided will contain only the ‘counts’ data.

-For the sake of demonstration, we’ll focus this small subset of samples:
+For the sake of demonstration, we’ll focus this small subset of samples.
+We use the filter() function from the dplyr package to identify cells meeting the following criteria:

 R